Sign up for our daily recaps of the ever-changing search marketing landscape.

 Of course, none of this should be surprising; it’s not like Panda is a new concept.
 But we keep hearing the chorus of “content is king,” which encourages site owners (small businesses especially) to keep posting.
 What we’ve found is that, in many cases, less content means more traffic.

-In a following post, I’ll provide an analytical framework to answer the question: Should I continue to invest in more content, or is my marketing dollar more wisely invested elsewhere (like my kid’s college fund)?
+In my follow-up post, I provide an analytical framework to answer the question: Should I continue to invest in more content, or is my marketing dollar more wisely invested elsewhere (like my kid’s college fund)?

 Some opinions expressed in this article may be those of a guest author and not necessarily Search Engine Land.
 Staff authors are listed here.